Andrei7506238/Fazan/readme.md

 ## Demo:
 ![ezgif com-optimize](https://user-images.githubusercontent.com/115709086/219452636-b971f299-95b6-473c-8a3f-9ab39350ec72.gif)

-More about every option and how the cheat works can be found in the wiki.
+## How to use:
+Enter the word recived from the previous player in the input field.
+Press Enter and the word recommended will be written below.
+If in the current game there are no duplicated words allowed check the ``remove typed words`` and ``remove recommended words`` to delete them from the internal data structure.
+In the first round (when there aren't any closures alowed) we might want to only delete the recived word without using the cheat to recomend a new one.
+In this case we might want to toggle off the ``Recommend words`` options.
+This is also useful if we play with more oponents and we want to eliminate the words they said.
+We might chose to turn on/off ``check typed words`` to verify if the word said is valid.

 ## Technical info:
 This project's most remarkable aspect is its underlying data structure: a directed multigraph based on a generalized adjacency matrix.
 The multigraph's nodes are identified by all possible 2-letter combinations, while edges connect a prefix node with a suffix node via a word.
 This configuration facilitates the creation of a matrix where each row corresponds to a prefix node, each column represents a suffix node, and each cell contains a list of words linking the two nodes.

 To optimize performance, a secondary vector is utilized to track the outdegree of each node.
-This is a common operation and it can be computationally expensive.
+Finding the outdegree of a node is a common operation and it can be computationally expensive.

 The cheat mechanism operates by identifying the node Y with the smallest non-zero outdegree connected to the current user-entered word's suffix node X. Subsequently, the program returns one of the words found in the X→Y edge, utilizing a greedy and efficient approach.
 As it might not be as good as a minimax approach, more often than not the cheat instantly blocks the next opponent.